-During fuel line installation be careful to avoid introducing any dirt particles which could enter the fuel inlet and jam open the needle and seat resulting in the carburetor flooding, malfunctioning and/or possible engine fire.
-In all cases where the fuel line has been cut, it is essential that if be cleaned to prevent contamination from entering your new carburetor, the fuel line must be flushed of rust, dirt and other debris.
+During fuel line installation, be careful to avoid introducing any dirt particles which could enter the fuel inlet and jam open the needle and seat resulting in the carburetor flooding, malfunctioning, and/or possible engine fire.
+In all cases where the fuel line has been cut, it is essential that it be cleaned to prevent contamination from entering your new carburetor, the fuel line must be flushed of rust, dirt, or other debris.

-WARNING!
+- WARNING!
 Holley DOES NOT recommend the procedure where the coil wire is disconnected, the engine cranked for a few revolutions, and the fuel is collected in a container.
-This procedure is unsafe because sparking can occur either at the coil, or at the distributor end of coil wire, which may ignite any fuel spilled in the engine compartment.

-- 1. Disconnect the fuel line at the fuel pump. - 2.
-Using a compressed air source, blow the fuel line clean.
+This procedure is unsafe because sparking can occur either at the coil, or at the distributor end of the coil wire, which may ignite any fuel spilled in the engine compartment. - 1.
+Disconnect the fuel line at the fuel pump. - 2.
+Using a compressed air source, blow the fuel line clean. - DANGER!

-DANGER!
 FLUSH FUEL LINES ONLY IN A WELL-VENTILATED AREA AND AWAY FROM ALL SOURCES OF HEAT OR FLAME.
-FAILURE TO FOLLOW THESE INSTRUCTIONS MAY CAUSE GASOLINE VAPORS TO IGNITE RESULTING IN A FIRE OR EXPLOSION, WHICH MAY RESULT IN SERIOUS INJURY AND/OR DEATH.
+FAILURE TO FOLLOW THESE INSTRUCTIONS MAY CAUSE GASOLINE VAPORS TO IGNITE RESULTING IN A FIRE OR EXPLOSION WHICH MAY RESULT IN SERIOUS INJURY AND/OR DEATH. - WARNING!

-WARNING!
 Wear eye protection when performing this step.
-Failure to wear eye protection can result in gasoline or other contaminants entering the eye, which could result in permanent eye damage and/or blindness.
+Failure to wear eye protection can result in gasoline or other contaminants entering the eye that could result in permanent eye damage and/or blindness.

-INSTALLATION OF THE NEW CARBURETOR:
+INSTALLATION OF NEW CARBURETOR:

-WARNING!
+- WARNING!
+All fuel system components, including the carburetor and fuel and vacuum lines, should be inspected periodically for fuel and vacuum leaks.
+Any hoses, which exhibit surface cracks when bent to a 180° position, should be replaced.
+The fuel bowl screws should be torqued to 25-30 in./lbs.
+Recheck fuel bowl screw torque during the vehicle's regular maintenance schedule. - WARNING!
 Holley Performance Products highly recommends that a quality fuel filter be installed with any replacement carburetor to catch any dirt that may still remain in the system.
 Any dirt that may enter the carburetor can cause the carburetor to flood or malfunction.
-A carburetor that has a malfunction caused by dirt in the system due to negligence of the owner will void the warranty.

-- 1. Remove the shop towel from the intake manifold and install a flange gasket on the manifold. - 2.
-Place the carburetor in position over the four stud bolts on the flange gasket.
-Install the hold-down nuts and tighten progressively in a criss-cross pattern to 60 in./lbs.
-Be careful not to over tighten the nuts.
+A carburetor that has a malfunction caused by dirt in the system on part of the owner will void the warranty. - 1.
+Install the four (4) manifold flange studs (provided) from the package. - 2.
+Install the new flange gasket (provided), over the manifold flange studs. - 3.
+Place the carburetor in position over the four flange studs and secure in place with the four nuts provided.
+Tighten the nuts in a criss-cross pattern to 60 in./lbs.
+DO NOT overtighten the nuts.

 WARNING!
-Over tightening the carburetor manifold flange hold-down-nuts may result in a warped or cracked carburetor throttle body.
-The carburetor hold down nuts should be tightened down progressively in a criss cross pattern to 60 in./lbs., so that vacuum leaks are prevented and to avoid causing damage to the throttle body.
-A carburetor that has been damaged due to negligence of the owner will void the warranty.
+Overtightening the carburetor manifold flange hold-down nuts may result in a warped or cracked carburetor throttle body.
+The carburetor hold-down nuts should be tightened down progressively in a criss-cross pattern to 60 in./lbs., so that vacuum leaks are prevented and to avoid causing damage to the throttle body.
+A carburetor that has been damaged due on part of the owner will void the warranty.